-Pain Management, Diagnostic Services, the Lila Doyle Long Term Care Facility, and Inpatient Services.
-In addition, the hospital is involved in a number of community outreach programs, including Oconee Kids Health, NurseFirst Family Health Center, Occupational Health, OMH HomeCare Network, and Medication Access.
-(2003-2004 Oconee County Profile, Appalachian Council of Governments)

-Oconee County is also home to a wide variety of other healthcare related operations, including various residential and nursing care facilities, a dialysis clinic, a blood donation facility, a sports medicine practice, and a number of other medical specialists.
+The cornerstone of Oconee County's healthcare system is the recently renovated 155-bed patient tower and new hospice house at the Oconee Medical Center, located near Seneca.
+The hospital has ten centers of service, which include the Outpatient Infusion Center, outreach programs that include Oconee Kids Health, NurseFirst Family Health Center, Occupational Health, OMH HomeCare Network, and Medication Access.
+(2003-2004 Oconee County Profile, Appalachian Council of Governments) Oconee County is also home to a wide variety of other healthcare related operations, including various residential and nursing care facilities, a dialysis clinic, a blood donation facility, a sports medicine practice, and a number of other medical specialists.
 The Division of Health Licensing of the South Carolina Department of Health & Environmental Control licenses a number of health facilities located across Oconee County.
-Table CF-4 (below) provides information about these facilities.